gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/canvas.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a canvas also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md) a canvas also has the following additional methods:

 | Method                     | Purpose                                                            |
 | -------------------------- | ------------------------------------------------------------------ |